Conal-Tuohy/xsltforms/README.md

 tXs is an XML script engine written in PHP 5.
 It is composed of an unique file named `txs.php` while scripts usually have a `.txs` extension.

+First, locally install Apache, PHP5, and PHP5's XSLT processor.
+On Debian-related Linux distributions:

+`apt-get install apache2 php5 php5-xsl`

-First, install Apache+PHP5 locally, and activate the Rewrite Module.
+Activate the Apache Rewrite Module.

 Get all the XSLTForms files from SVN server into a subfolder (named `XSLTFormsRoot` for example) of the DocumentRoot folder (a `.htaccess` file